bahmutov/code-snippets/README.md

 [Performance profiling using DevTools code snippets][2] and [How to improve Angular application performance using code snippets][3].

+Note: code snippets do NOT have access to the full console API, for example no access to `console.monitor`.

 ## Snippets

 ### DOM and CPU generic performance